rr2661/CS4563/README.md

 ### Past Solutions

 There was a challenge issued at https://www.kaggle.com/c/sf-crime for a similar problem.
-Given date, time, and location information for San Francisco crimes predict the type of crime that occurred.
+Given date, time, and location information for San Francisco crimes the challenge is to predict the type of crime that occurred.

-Their metric for success was not accuracy like my project but with the 'multi-class logarithmic loss'.
+Their metric for success was the 'multi-class logarithmic loss'.
 This takes a list of probabilities for a classification and punishes the wrong ones.
-I used a hard classifier which makes it hard to compare results.
-Even still, their challenge got a lot of people to act on the same problem which leads to the sources below.
+I used a hard classifier and computed the accuracy of the classifications.
+This makes it hard to compare results.
+Even still, their challenge inspired a lot of people to act on the same problem which leads to the sources below.

 I have found two sources that performed the same problem and returned their accuracy: